Herringbone Wood Flooring

-Herringbone wood flooring is made from relatively small rectangular blocks of hardwood laid in a pattern which resembles the skeleton of a fish - specifically a herring - and from which it derives its name.
-It is the most popular of the parquet patterns and is now very much on trend in both domestic and commercial installations.
+The classic herringbone wood floor pattern is made from smaller, rectangular blocks of hardwood laid in a pattern which resembles the skeleton of a fish - specifically a herring - and from which it derives its name.
+It is the most popular of the parquet wood floor patterns and is now very much on trend in both residential, commercial and hospitality installations.

 The herringbone pattern dates back 2,500 years to the Roman empire, when engineers discovered that a crisscrossing structure of interlocking pavers allowed for compression and movement as the traffic flowed along their roads.